UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 Next we'll split the `value` column into two columns.
-In basic Python, if we wanted to split the string `"50/0"` into two numbers `["50", "0"]` we would use the  `split` method on the string to split our string on the slash character `"/"`.
+In basic Python, if we wanted to split the string `"50/0"` into two numbers `["50", "0"]` we would use the  `split` method on the string, and specify that the split should be made on the slash character `"/"`.
 ```{code-cell} ipython3
 "50/0".split("/")
 ```